San Mateo, CA

 Food & Shopping

-- Old DownTown San Mateo— This older retail area starting to become a hot bed of inexpensive ethnic restaurants.
+- Old DownTown San Mateo — This older retail area starting to become a hot bed of inexpensive ethnic restaurants.
 Some of the interesting eating spots include The Ravoli House, Saigon City, Pancho Villa Taqueria (365 B Street) and Ramen Dojo.
 Draegers, an interesting high end grocery market there, has an outstanding bakery section; try their bear claws.

-- El Camino Real— El Camino was the main thoroughfare and commercial street running north & south through San Mateo in the early days.
+- El Camino Real — El Camino was the main thoroughfare and commercial street running north & south through San Mateo in the early days.
 It is now showing its age.
 Several small old shopping areas, such as 25th Street and Palm Ave (where you can find a decent dive bar, Bucky’s Cocktail Lounge), also sprouted up near El Camino Real decades ago.
 Heidi’s Pies (open 24 hrs/day), Himawari and Pilgrim Kitchen Bakery, all on El Camino, are popular with locals.

 - Near Highway 101 – Pleasant hidden surprises off Highway 101 include Kingston Cafe coffee shop, El Palenque Tacqueria (east of hwy 101 via 3rd Ave) and Tacos Peralta Food Truck (west of hwy 101 via Hillsdale Blvd).
+Up further north, near the Cow Palace in Brisbane, we like the historic 7 Mile House.

 - 25th Street, off El Camino south of Hwy 92 — This quiet hidden street about 4 blocks long has a wide variety older local shops including a very active Goodwill (28 W 25th Ave).
 Some of the decent ethnic restaurants are similar to what you would expect in San Francisco: Cafe Tradition, 123 W 25th Ave, is a French & Moroccan Restaurant at reasonable prices; Luceti’s, 109 W 25th Ave, and La Lanterna, 180 W 25th Ave, are Italian; Kobeya, 140 W 25th Ave, is a good inexpensive Japanese place for lunch & dinner.
 35th Street, off El Camino further south, also has several older restaurants including Romolo’s Cannoli and Fernando’s Mexican Restaurant.